pomm-project/Foundation/documentation/configuration.rst

 Client pooler
 -------------

-A *client pooler* manage *clients* of a given type.
+A *client pooler* manages *clients* of a given type.
 Its role is to return a client or throw an exception otherwise.

 All *client poolers* must implement ``ClientPoolerInterface``.
-It is possible to easily implements this either by extending ``ClientPooler`` or using ``ClientPoolerTrait`` (the abstract class uses the trait).
+It is possible to easily implement this either by extending ``ClientPooler`` or using ``ClientPoolerTrait`` (the abstract class uses the trait).
 The interface defines three methods:

 :``getPoolerType()``:   Return the type of *clients* managed by this *pooler*, not implemented in ``ClientPoolerTrait``.
 :``register(Session)``:  When the *pooler* is registered to the session, the session injects itself in the *pooler* using this method.